Japetus audio interview on Bay-FM 25th September 2008

 You have not covered every part of the region on this first 2008 edition.
 Will you do more in the future?

 I shot over 30 hours of footage and edited up the best hour.
 There is only just so much you can fit in that will really interest people.
-I intend to release a new edition each year with new footage and features.
+I have no plans to shoot more in the near future.
 This one has been very Byron-centric.

 What can you do at www.ByronDVD.com?